jboliv01/react-portfolio/posts/de-zc-w1.md

 ## Understanding Docker Volumes

-`pgadmin_data` is the name I gave to our specific volume, you can name it however you'd like. pgAdmin writes various types of data to the /var/lib/pgadmin directory, which is mapped to the pgadmin_data volume.
+`pgadmin_data` is the name I gave to our specific volume, you can name it however you'd like. pgAdmin writes various types of data to this directory.
 This data includes:

 - Session Data: Information about user sessions, such as login sessions.
 - Configuration Data: User preferences and settings for the PgAdmin application.